srijonashraf/LinkWiz/README.md

 ## Project Overview

-LinkWiz is a URL shortener service which generates a unique `shortId` of 6 characters to each request for URL shortening, This unique identifier is securely stored in the database, serving as a reference to the original URL.
-It also ensures proper data security and validation of every input data.
+LinkWiz is a URL shortener service that generates a unique 6-character shortId for each URL shortening request.
+This unique identifier is securely stored in the database, serving as a reference to the original URL.
+LinkWiz ensures proper data security and validation for every input.
+Users can also view insights for their links.

 ## UI
 ![LinkWiz](./ui-design.png)